Leaf clustering using circular densities: Conclusions

 \section{Conclusions}

-We have efficiently solved the leaf classification problem by resorting to the theory of circular densities and hierarchical clustering.
-As in most clustering problems, different procedures produce different groupings and the scientist has to select the clustering that better represents prior knowledge, is easier to interpret or minimises a classification error.
-With the four distances used in our particular dataset, we only produced two different clusterings, which by looking at the plots, both can be justified.
+We have efficiently solved the leaf clustering problem by resorting to the theory of circular densities, where scaling and rotation problems are easily solved.
+We further use distances between densities to produce a hierarchical clustering.
+As in most clustering problems, different procedures produce different groupings and the scientist has to select the clustering that better represents prior knowledge, is easier to interpret or minimises a heterogeneous measure.

-We argue that the key aspect of our proposal is the representation of each leaf by a circular density, where scaling and rotation are easily solved.
+With the four distances used in the motivating dataset, we only produced two different clusterings, which by looking at the plots, both can be justified.
+However, for the analysis of the larger (OSU) dataset, the four distances and the two rotation mechanisms, produce different clusterings.
+We managed to select one by comparing with the heterogeneity measure defined in Section \ref{sec:osu}.